s-vedra/PersonalFinanceTrackerRepository/README.md

 # Personal Finance Tracker

-Welcome to the **Personal Finance Tracker**, a comprehensive API designed to help you manage your personal finances effortlessly.
-Whether you want to keep track of your expenses, monitor your incomes, check your balance, or stay updated on the latest exchange rates, this API has got you covered.
+Welcome to the **Personal Finance Tracker**, a comprehensive software application designed to help you manage your personal finances effortlessly.
+Whether you want to keep track of your expenses, monitor your incomes, check your balance, or stay updated on the latest exchange rates, this application has got you covered.

 ## Features
 - **Expense Management:** Add your expenses with ease, categorize them, and keep a detailed record of your spending habits.